ImmutableSoft/ImmutableEcosystem/docs/CreatorToken.md

 ### initialize

-Product contract initializer/constructor.
+Initialize the ImmutableProduct smart contract
- Executed on contract creation only.
+   Called during first deployment only (not on upgrade) as this is an OpenZepellin upgradable contract

 ```js
 function initialize(address commonAddr, address entityAddr, address productAddr) public nonpayable initializer